Open Source Project: Introduction to Python

 Prof. Dr. Gerit Wagner

-Faculty Information Systems and Applied Computer Sciences
+Faculty of Information Systems and Applied Computer Sciences

 Otto-Friedrich-Universität Bamberg